 I suspect when you read the bit about long copy you muttered to yourself "Easier said than done".

 It's true.
+Long copy is obviously harder to write than short.
 So one good trick is to write next to each paragraph a phrase summing up what it says.
 Then you can see whether the sequence of argument makes sense.

-And often, old enquiries are your best prospects.
-For one thing, you have already been educating them about your merits!
+Often - if not always - old enquiries are your best prospects.
+For one thing, you have already been educating them about your merits.
+They are part-sold.